-- YEAR THREE: DE LA SALLE’S SPIRITUAL VISION: In the final year participants are immersed in the spiritual writings of De La Salle, particularly through an examination of The Meditations and An Introduction to the Method of Interior Prayer.
+- YEAR THREE: DE LA SALLE’S SPIRITUAL VISION: In the final year participants are immersed in the spiritual writings of De La Salle, particularly through an examination of The Meditations and Explanation of the Method of Interior Prayer.
 This session integrates Lasallian spirituality with the themes of the previous two years, and invites participants to allow Lasallian spirituality to influence and enhance their own personal spirituality.

 - PRACTICUM: Participants are asked to enroll in a co-curricular activity that addresses the needs of the Lasallian Educational Community.
 The practicum will provide skills and ideas for strengthening the Lasallian mission in one’s own ministry.
 Participants will select one of the following practicums and remain in the practicum they select for each of the three years of Buttimer: